Top 5 Food Markets in Paris

 The oldest one: Marché des Enfants Rouges

 First up on our list of the top 5 food markets in Paris is the iconic Marché des Enfants Rouges.
 Dating back to 1628, this market is the oldest food market in all of Paris!
-Located in the trendy Marais area just off the busy shopping street Rue de Bretagne, this market is centrally located and has an amazing selection of products!
+Located in the Marais area (learn more about our free walking tour in the trendy Marais) just off the busy shopping street Rue de Bretagne, this market is centrally located and has an amazing selection of products!

 Marché des Enfants Rouges: 39 Rue de Bretagne, 75003 Paris